Mat training is one of the first dog training skills I teach new puppies and their parents.

-Teaching your dog “Four Paws on the Box” is very similar to teaching your dog “Place,” but the place you want her to go is raised above the ground.
-It may also have a smaller standing surface.
-For some dogs, this might be more challenging.
+Teaching your dog “Four Paws on the Box” is very similar to teaching your dog “Place,” but the place you want her to go is raised above the ground — some dogs even become masters at leaping up onto a picnic table!

 Check out this video demonstrating “The Elephant Trick”: